 - For best results, place each element in a different area of the header.
 Elements may overlap if there isn't enough space.

 - Some tweaks won't display until the elements they affect are added to your site.

 - For more tips, visit Building a site header.

-The intro area is a page-specific header area on Album, Events, Gallery, and Products Pages.
+The intro area is a page-specific header area on album, events, gallery, and store pages.
 Hover over the area directly above the main content on these pages and click Edit to add content to the intro using blocks.
 This is a great way to customize the top of individual pages.

 - This affects all areas where you can add blocks, including intro areas and the footer.

-- Set the width with Content Inset in Main.
+- Set the width with the Content inset tweak under Main.

 - For more help, visit Content inset.